apache/pulsar-site/docs/concepts-clients.md

 ### Access mode

-Access mode determines the permissions of producers on topics.
+Access mode is a mechanism determining the permissions of producers on topics.

 | Access mode            | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |:-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|